-- 21.1 If a party's information is specified as Confidential Information in Item 5 of Schedule 1, the other party will not disclose the information without the first party's prior written consent, except when disclosure of the information is required by law, statutory or portfolio duties. - 21.2 The Sponsor consents to information concerning it which is relevant to the operation of this Agreement being shared by the Minister with: - (a) State or Territory government agencies in the State or Territory in which the Sponsor conducts business, where those agencies have regulatory or other relevant interests in the operation of this Agreement; - (b) Commonwealth agencies with regulatory or other relevant interests in the operation of this Agreement including the Department of Jobs and Small Business. - 21.3 The Sponsor will allow the disclosure of information related to this Agreement for various reporting and Commonwealth disclosure obligations.
-These disclosures include: - (a) disclosure of procurement information for the Department's annual reporting purposes; - (b) disclosure to the Parliament and its committees, as appropriate, in line with the Government Guidelines for Official Witnesses before Parliamentary Committees and Related Matters; - (c) disclosure of information consistent with the Freedom of Information Act 1982; - (d) disclosure of discoverable information that is relevant to a case before a court; and - (e) disclosure of information as required under other legislation or Commonwealth policy. - 21.4 The Sponsor acknowledges that the Department will publish information on its website regarding this Agreement, with more sensitive business information contained in labour agreement requests and agreements, as specified at Item 5 of Schedule 1 to remain confidential. - 21.5 The Sponsor must comply with any reasonable request by the Commonwealth for information to enable the Commonwealth to meet its obligations in this Agreement. - 21.6 Clause 21.3 survives the termination or expiration of this Agreement.
+- 20.1 If a party's information is specified as Confidential Information in Item 5 of Schedule 1, the other party will not disclose the information without the first party's prior written consent, except when disclosure of the information is required by law, statutory or portfolio duties. - 20.2 The Sponsor consents to information concerning it which is relevant to the operation of this Agreement being shared by the Minister with: - State or Territory government agencies in the State or Territory in which the Sponsor conducts business, where those agencies have regulatory or other relevant interests in the operation of this Agreement: - Commonwealth agencies with regulatory or other relevant interests in the operation of this Agreement, including the Department of Jobs and Small Business. - 20.3 The Sponsor will allow the disclosure of information related to this Agreement for various reporting and Commonwealth disclosure obligations.
+These disclosures include: - disclosure of procurement information for the Department's annual reporting purposes; - disclosure to the Parliament and its committees, as appropriate, in line with the Government (b) Guidelines for Official Witnesses before Parliamentary Committees and Related Matters; - disclosure of information consistent with the Freedom of Information Act 1982; (c) - (d) disclosure of discoverable information that is relevant to a case before a court; and - disclosure of information as required under other legislation or Commonwealth policy. - 20.4 The Sponsor acknowledges that the Department will publish information on its website regarding this Agreement, with more sensitive business information contained in labour agreement requests and agreements, as specified at Item 5 of Schedule 1 to remain confidential. - 20.5 The Sponsor must comply with any reasonable request by the Commonwealth for information to enable the Commonwealth to meet its obligations in this Agreement.